Alberto Aquilani: Loan to Juventus

 On 21 August 2010, a deal between Liverpool and Juventus was agreed, to allow Aquilani to go on a one-season loan deal to Juventus with an option of a permanent move.
 He made his debut for the Bianconeri on 12 September in a 3–3 draw with Sampdoria from coming on as a substitute for Simone Pepe.
 He came on as a sub again on 23 September in a 3–1 home defeat to Sicilian club Palermo.
 His first start for the club came on 26 September in a 4–2 win against Cagliari.
-After that Aquilani played 80 minutes against reigning champions Internazionale in a goalless draw before he scored his first goal for the club on 17 October in a 4–0 home win against Lecce two weeks later.
+After that Aquilani played 80 minutes against reigning champions Inter Milan in a goalless draw before he scored his first goal for the club on 17 October in a 4–0 home win against Lecce two weeks later.
 He played his first full 90 minutes away to Bologna in another 0–0 draw.
 On 5 February, he played the full 90 minutes in a 3–1 away win over Cagliari with his next match being against Inter in a 1–0 win.
 On 21 April, Kenny Dalglish claimed Aquilani still had a future at Liverpool, despite claims that he wanted to remain in Italy.
 Aquilani returned to Liverpool after Juventus decided against making his transfer permanent.